Hayduke: East Rim Trail Closure in Zion

 3) Canaan Mountain

 The final option is to divert once leaving the Arizona Strip south of Zion and go over Canaan Mountain.
 From Colorado City the route up Water Canyon to the White Domes and then over to Sawmill Spring and then down to Eagle Crags and Rockville is a good one.
 Grab the approx route from my maps.
 I believe there is only one way down, so definitely note the location of the descent.
 This alt route would skip the Barracks though which would be a bummer.
 This option might not satisfy one’s desire to experience much of Zion.
 In this case, one could continue up the west side of the park and then return to Zion Canyon via the West Rim Trail (or continue to the Kolob Canyons area.)
-See my “Around-Zion” Hike for more info on all of this (and more soon via my Zion to Green River report.)
+See my “Around-Zion” Hike for more info on all of this or my Zion to Green River report.

 descending Eagles Crags route toward Zion